Guidance for twisted particle filter: a continuous-time perspective: Twisted-Path Particle Filter (TPPF)

 \subsection{Motivation: importance sampling via variational characterization in continuous-time setting}

-In the continuous-time model, it has been relatively well-studied to find the optimal control variate from a variantional perspective.
-In order to seek the optimal control variate with the zero variance property, instead of solving the PDE we derived in \eqref{eq:FPcon}, people convert this to an optimal control problem from a variational perspective \cite{hartmann2017variational,zhang2014applications,ribera2024improving,hartmann2016model}.
-We first give some basis on the so-called Donsker-Varadhan variational principle \cite{boue1998variational,deuschel2001large,hartmann2017variational}, which is independent of whether the model is time-continuous or time-discrete.
+In the continuous-time model, it has been relatively well-studied to find the optimal control variate from a variational perspective.
+In order to seek the optimal control variate with the zero-variance property, instead of solving the PDE we derived in \eqref{eq:FPcon}, one can convert this to an optimal control problem from a variational perspective \cite{hartmann2017variational,zhang2014applications,ribera2024improving,hartmann2016model}.
+We first give some background on the so-called Donsker-Varadhan variational principle \cite{boue1998variational,deuschel2001large,hartmann2017variational}, which is independent of whether the model is time-continuous or time-discrete.
+For the reader's convenience, we provide a proof of Lemma \ref{lmm:DV} in the Appendix.

 \begin{lemma}[Donsker-Varadhan variational principle] Given some function $W(\cdot): \Omega \rightarrow \mathbb{R}$ and probability measure $P$ on $\Omega$, the following relation holds:

 where the minimum is over all probability measures on $\Omega$. \end{lemma}